Vrije Universiteit Brussel: Organisation

 These faculties benefit a wide autonomy over how they structure their educational programmes and research efforts, although their decisions need to comply with the university's statutes and must be approved by the central administration.

 The central administration is formed by the Governing Board, which is currently presided by Eddy Van Gelder.
 It decides the university's long-term vision and must approve all decisions made by the faculties.
 The Governing Board is supported by three advising bodies: the Research Council, the Education Council, and the Senate.
 These bodies provide advice to the Governing Board on all issues regarding research, education, and the academic excellence of faculty staff, and may also propose changes to the university's strategy.
 The daily management of the university is the responsibility of the Rector and three Vice-Rectors.

-As of 2022 the rector of the Vrije Universiteit Brussel is Prof. Dr. Jan Danckaert, who succeeded Caroline Pauwels (1964-2022), who resigned in 2022 due to health reasons.
+As of 2022, the rector of the Vrije Universiteit Brussel is Jan Danckaert, who succeeded Caroline Pauwels (1964-2022), who resigned in 2022 for health reasons.

 Education

 The Vrije Universiteit Brussel offers courses in a large variety of modern disciplines: law, economics, social sciences, management, psychology, physical sciences, life sciences, medical sciences, pharmaceutical sciences, humanities, engineering, physical education.
-About 12,000 students follow one of its 128 educational programmes.
+About 22,000 students follow one of its 128 educational programmes.
 All programmes are taught in Dutch, but 59 are also taught in English.
 In agreement with the Bologna process, the university has implemented the so-called bachelor-master system.
 It therefore issues four types of degrees: bachelor's, master's, master after master's, and doctoral degrees.

 Admission to the programmes is generally not restricted; anyone can subscribe to the programme of his/her choice.
 However, prerequisite degrees may be mandatory for advanced programmes, e.g., a bachelor's degree is required to subscribe to a master's programme, and a master's degree is required to subscribe to a master after master's or doctoral programme.
 An exception to this is the admission exam to the bachelor in medicine, which is required following ruling of the Flemish government.
 Tuition fees are low, and even decreased or eliminated for some students with less financial means.

 The academic year is divided into two semesters, each spanning thirteen course weeks: the first semester lasts from October to January, the second semester from February to June.
 Students take exams in January and June.
 Apart from the Christmas and Easter holidays (both lasting two weeks) that are normally used to prepare for the exams, students are free the week between both semesters and during the summer vacations from July to September.

 The university has implemented several quality control schemes in order to preserve the high quality of its educational programmes.
 Each semester, all students evaluate the courses they have followed.
 All programmes are also regularly assessed by internal panels and by external international visitation committees.
 Furthermore, all programmes are accredited by the Nederlands-Vlaamse Accreditatie Organisatie, an independent accreditation organisation charged with the accreditation of higher education programmes in both Flanders and the Netherlands.